Skip to Content

 Field Test

-I paired the Shimano NASCI3000 model# NAS3000HGFB with a G Loomis E6X model# E6X 843C MF which is a 7′ Medium Fast rod.
-The two of them together is a sweet setup for just under $300 that feels super light in your hands and extremely well balanced.
+I paired the Shimano NASCI3000 model# NAS3000HGFB with a G Loomis E6X model# E6X 843C MF, a 7′ Medium Fast rod.
+The two of them together is a sweet setup for under $300 that feels super light in your hands and extremely well balanced.

-I headed out to Ding Darling National Wildlife Refuge on Sanibel Island, Florida to try this setup on some reds and to see if I could catch one of the larger snooks that tends to hide out in several of the mangrove lagoons.
+I headed out to Ding Darling National Wildlife Refuge on Sanibel Island, Florida, to try this setup on some reds and see if I could catch one of the larger snooks that tends to hide in several of the mangrove lagoons.

-As I launched my kayak, I was excited to see if this set up was going to perform as well as it felt in my hands once I got a sizable fish hooked.
+As I launched my kayak, I was excited to see if this setup would perform as well as it felt in my hands once I got a sizable fish hooked.

 David With a 1lb Redfish

-After several casts, I was able to hook into a nice little 1 lb red that actually felt larger due to the sensitivity of this rod and reel combination.
+After several casts, I could hook into a nice little 1 lb red that felt larger due to the sensitivity of this rod and reel combination.

-I was fishing a 3/8 oz jig head with a 4″ soft plastic in a white patter which seems to always get me the action I am looking for.
+I was fishing a 3/8 oz jig head with a 4″ soft plastic in a white pattern, which always seems to get me the action I want.

 When I compare this setup to one of my other regulars, a Penn Battle II on a Star Stellar Lite 7′ Medium Fast, I have to say that it felt considerably lighter.

-The more I fish with lightweight gear the more I remember why I have been an avid fly fisherman for so many years.
+The more I fish with lightweight gear, the more I remember why I have been an avid fly fisherman for many years.

 Pros